November 8, 2017

 I’ve also go to take some things that are specifically for the 5K, although they could be worn “in real life” too:

-A down vest isn’t usual for a 5K, but since I will just be walking, it will be tougher for me to stay warm… These pieces, along with the New Balance shoes that I’m wearing on the place, and the Fair Isle fleece, should do the trick!
+A down vest isn’t usual for a 5K, but since I will just be walking, it will be tougher for me to stay warm… These pieces, along with the New Balance shoes that I’m wearing on the plane, and the Fair Isle fleece, should do the trick!

 So, if I don’t chicken out and toss in other things, this is what I’ll pack.
 While the scarves don’t particularly go with any of the outfits well or badly, I suspect that I’ll probably tie them over my coat when it’s completely fastened, so they’re there more to add interest to what I’m wearing when I’m outdoors.
 They’ll blow up into my face a lot…